Raedin24/School/DCIT 312 Information Security Management/Module 3.md

 - *Proactive defense against attacks* - Determines attack based on IP or patterns, and applies actions such as rack release or dropping the packets

 1. **Packet Filtering Firewalls**
 	- Uses an ACL to filter data packets.
-F
 	- Filtering is based on source/destination IP, source/destination port, and protocol
 	- When there are complex/lengthy ACL rules, the packet filtering takes a long while
 	- Packet filtering does not check filtering status